patrick-law599/docassemble-patrickassignment4/docassemble/patrickassignment4/data/templates/patrickassignment4.md

 you do not live in Alberta
 % endif
 % if location_matter:
-and the matter is located in Alberta.
+and your legal matter is located in Alberta.
 % else:
-and the matter is is a province other than Alberta.
+and your legal matter is in a province other than Alberta.
 % endif
 % if criminal_matter:
 You have told us that this is a Criminal Law matter.